Teaching Black History Conference

 Social Studies Curriculum Coordinators Retreat

-This two day retreat will include presentations by social studies coordinators around developing Black history and racial literate curriculum.
+This two-day retreat will include presentations by social studies coordinators about developing Black history and racial literate curriculum.
 Each day will also include collaborative planning sessions.
 Snacks and drinks are provided.

 Dates: July 24-25, 2024